bitcoin/bips/bip-segdata.md

 3. **No semantic overload.** A region designed for one purpose is not pressed into service for another.
 Transaction outputs and UTXO entries are not needed to carry payloads they were not intended for.
 The application-data region is defined as a parallel channel with specific semantic meaning.

 4. **Bounded by weight.** SegData keeps the existing single block weight limit.
-The region competes for the same weight budget, and its only further constraint is a committed-length cap, set so the region never exceeds the single relay message limit (§Validation rules, rule 7).
+The region competes for the same weight budget, and its only further constraint is a committed-length cap, set so the region never exceeds the single relay message limit ([Validation rules](#validation-rules-consensus), rule 7).

 A consensus-level prohibition on data carriage in existing vectors is not able or expected to produce these properties.
 Data-carriage demand would still be able to route through opcodes and outputs not designed for it.
 A separate region such as SegData addresses the encoding mismatch rather than the payload size, and lets node operators opt in to supporting it.